Superconductivity-enhanced spin pumping: Role of Andreev resonances

-The mixing conductance oscillation described here is a result of the QP interference in the normal layer (a Rowell–McMillan resonance).
-In addition, above the gap a prior quantum interference inside the S layer takes place.
-An incident electron-like QP interferes with a hole-like QP reflected from the other $\text{S}|\text{N}$ interface, which leads to $|r_A|=0$.
-The process known as Tomasch resonance \cite{Tomasch} occurs for QP energies $\varepsilon_n/\Delta_0=\sqrt{1+(n\pi\xi_0/2d_S)^2}$ with integer $n$, which modulates the amplitude for the Fabry-P\'erot oscillations.
-The Rowell–McMillan and Tomasch based geometric resonances of $\text{Re}[\text{g}^{\uparrow \downarrow}]$ are shown in Fig.~\ref{ABSqp}.
+In addition to the QP interference in the normal layer (Rowell\textendash McMillan resonance), which leads to the mixing conductance oscillation, above the gap a quantum interference inside the S layer can take place.
+An incident electronlike QP interferes with a holelike QP reflected from the other $\text{S}|\text{N}$ interface, which may result in $|r_A|=0$.
+The process known as Tomasch oscillations \cite{Tomasch} occurs for QP energies $\varepsilon_n/\Delta_0=\sqrt{1+(n\pi\xi_0/2d_S)^2}$ with integer $n$, which modulates the amplitude for the Fabry-P\'erot oscillations.
+The Rowell\textendash McMillan and Tomasch based geometric resonances of $\text{Re}\,\text{g}^{\uparrow \downarrow}$ are shown in Fig.~\ref{ABSqp}.

 {\it Spin pumping enhancement}.---The spin pumping is generated by the variations in the magnetization direction $\boldsymbol{m}(t)$ \cite{Yaroslav1,Yaroslav2,Bauer}.
-For sufficiently slow variations, to the first order in the pumping parameter frequency $|\boldsymbol{m}(t)|$, the spin pumping can be written in terms of the instantaneous mixing conductance in the magnetization coordinate system, that is, Eq.~\eqref{mc}.
-Consequently, the spin pumping current, assuming no voltage bias \cite{sk}, is given by
+For sufficiently slow variations, to the first order in the pumping parameter frequency $|\partial_t{\boldsymbol{m}}|$, the spin pumping can be written in terms of the instantaneous mixing conductance in the magnetization coordinate system, that is, Eq.~\eqref{mc}.
+Consequently, the spin-pumping current, assuming no voltage bias \cite{sk}, is given by

 where the effective mixing conductance is defined as follows: